1. What is the Orange County Human Trafficking Task Force (OCHTTF)?

-Step 1: Read over the short descriptions of the volunteer opportunities in the volunteer program folder under the Download Resources link.
+Step 1: Read over the OCHTTF Volunteer Opportunities available to download in the OCHTTF Resource folder in the Download Resources link.

-Step 2: Check the Events Calendar link for when the next scheduled volunteer training meeting is for the month.
-RSVP for the meeting orientation online.
+Step 2: Check the Events Calendar link for the next scheduled volunteer training meeting.
+New volunteers are highly encouraged to attend a new volunteer orienation before attending regular monthly volunteer meetings.
+RSVP for the new volunteer orientation online.

 Step 3: Fill out the volunteer application online.

-Step 4: Attend the volunteer meeting for more information, program expectations and procedures.
+Step 4: Attend the new volunteer orientation for more information, program expectations and procedures.

 *The task force does not have an ongoing internship program, but will take interns on a needs basis.
 The request for interns are normally vetted out through the volunteer program.

 5. Is the OCHTTF General Meeting open to the public?